Andrettin/Wyrmsun/readme.txt

 * Factions
 - Added support for factions using a different language than their civilizations (for name generation).
-- The England and Scotland factions now use English for proper name generation (for units, settlements, provinces and smithies).
+- The England and Scotland factions now use English for proper name generation (for units, settlements, provinces, mountains, hills, smithies and lumber mills).
-- The Saxon Tribe and related factions now use Old Saxon for proper name generation (for units, settlements, provinces and smithies).
+- The Saxon Tribe and related factions now use Old Saxon for proper name generation (for units, settlements, provinces, mountains, hills, smithies and lumber mills).
-- The Frisian Tribe and related factions now use Old Frisian for proper name generation (for units, settlements, provinces and smithies).
+- The Frisian Tribe and related factions now use Old Frisian for proper name generation (for units, settlements, provinces, mountains, hills, smithies and lumber mills).
-- The Suebi, Marcomanni, Alamanni, Bavarian Tribes and their related factions now use Old High German for proper name generation (for units, settlements, provinces and smithies).
+- The Suebi, Marcomanni, Alamanni, Bavarian Tribes and their related factions now use Old High German for proper name generation (for units, settlements, provinces, mountains, hills, smithies and lumber mills).
-- The Angle Tribe now uses Old English for proper name generation (for units, settlements, provinces and smithies).
+- The Angle Tribe now uses Old English for proper name generation (for units, settlements, provinces, mountains, hills, smithies and lumber mills).
-- The Frank Tribe and related factions now use Old Frankish for proper name generation (for units, settlements, provinces and smithies).
+- The Frank Tribe and related factions now use Old Frankish for proper name generation (for units, settlements, provinces, mountains, hills, smithies and lumber mills).
 - Renamed the Skjoldung Tribe (Germanic) to Skeldung Tribe.

 * Grand Strategy